mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 There are no security considerations that are specific to this DID Method specificiation.
 Security considersations and requirements are the responsiblity of a particular platform implementation and the classes of "DID Objects" supported by that platform.

-Implementers need to be aware of the securtity and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, in turn, leverage the "DID Object" Method specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW
+Implementers need to be aware of the security and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, in turn, leverage the "DID Object" Method specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW
 (Reference: https://academy.stratisplatform.com/Architecture%20Reference/FullNode/Consensus/consensus-introduction.html).

 More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.
-For exammple, the security implications of processing an NFT for a kiss are significantly different from an international SWIFT-like monetary transfer.
+For example, the security implications of processing an NFT for a kiss are significantly different compared to an international SWIFT-like monetary transfer.

 Further, Implementers are strongly encouraged to review the Security Considerations section of the DID Implementation Guide: https://w3c.github.io/did-imp-guide/#security-considerations.